hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - deploy a separate <span style="color: #bb6600;">Active Directory agent</span> such as Cisco Context Directory Agent
   - feature to meet the requirements 1) configure a Cisco WSA to receive redirected traffic over ports 80 and 443; 2) a network device with specific WSA integration capabilities be configured to send the traffic to the WSA to proxy the requests and increase visibility; 3) make this invisible to the users: <span style="color: #bb6600;">configure transparent traffic redirection using WCCP in the Cisco WSA and on the network device</span>
   - deployment mode to enable a separated email transfer flow from the Internet and from the LAN on WSA: <span style="color: #bb6600;">multi-context</span>
+  - things to consider when using PAC files with the Cisco WSA:
+    - use <span style="color: #bb6600;">if-else statements</span> to determine whether to use a proxy or a direct connection for traffic between the PC and the host
+    - WSA hosts PAC files on <span style="color: #bb6600;">port 9001 by default</span>

 ## Authentication, Authorization, and Accounting (AAA)